akhodakivskiy/VimFx/documentation/api.md

 below for more information.

 <strong id="custom-command-shortcuts">Note</strong> that you have to give the
-new command a shortcut in VimFx’s settings page in the Add-ons Manager or set one using `vimfx.set(...)` to able to use the new command.
+new command a shortcut in VimFx’s options page in the Add-ons Manager or set one using `vimfx.set(...)` to able to use the new command.

 ```js